Glatzli/model_comparison_codes/README.md

    		WRF has highter humidity -> higher LWin
 	plot sensible heat flux over full domain for AROME & WRF also plot other vars: radiation?!
+   - lwu AROME wrong, swd WRF Helen fragen: falsche var gespeichert? wird für horiz. fläche berechnet und dann auf topograhie gerechnet
+  - AROME shortwave: ~200W incoming sw and 200 outgoing on east-slope? use uniform colorbar & check again! plot point on slope east & west in ziller valley?
+  - WRF upward shortwave flux: is that calculated from the horizontal variable or the one that is perpendicular to the terrain? write Helen, append figure!

 	08:00 is interesting in AROME: look at vert. profiles on slopes f.e.: Do you see change in stability? point north of patscherkofel (still cooling):